egarbarino/go-by-assertion/header.md

 ---
 title: Go By Assertion
 author: Ernesto Garbarino
-date: 2019-11-07
+date: 2019-11-14
-abstract: A Go reference using unit testing Assertions as opposed to print statements.
+abstract: A Go reference using unit testing assertions as opposed to print statements.
+image: go-by-assertion.png
 ---

 # Introduction